ysonic2021/Mini-DSO-master/README.md

   * Bilibili: https://www.bilibili.com/video/BV1ai4y1t79R
   * YouTube: https://youtu.be/c6gBv6Jcz7w
   * Instructables: https://www.instructables.com/id/Make-Your-Own-OscilloscopeMini-DSO-With-STC-MCU-Ea/
-* V0.3: Changes in new version, interduction of interface, operations and functions.
+* V0.3: Changes in the new version, introduction of the interface, operations and functions.
   * Bilibili: https://www.bilibili.com/video/bv1XV411k7UV
   * YouTube: https://youtu.be/-8PadlS7c4c
   * Instructables: https://www.instructables.com/id/Upgrade-DIY-Mini-DSO-to-a-Real-Oscilloscope-With-A/
 ## Further plan
-Since there is sampling jumping issue in STC8A8K, and it is not so popular that hard to find.
-I decide to transfer this project to STM32.
+Since there is a sampling jumping issue in STC8A8K, and it is not so popular that it is hard to find.
+I decided to transfer this project to STM32.
 Meanwhile, I will try to find a simple way to measure negative voltage.
+## Supprot
+* Thanks to Gekunflex, provide technical support and help.